supaflyENJOY/DynamicsDocs/my-website/docs/Practitioners/Calendar.md

 > To add the hours when a Practitioners is taking off to the calendar, click 'new'.
 This will display 3 options - Working hours, Non-working, Time off.
 Upon clicking 'Time off', a form will open on the side of the screen.
 >
 > - All Day - This is a toggle which represents if the Practitioner is not working all day or if they are not working a few hours a day.
->   - By default the toggle is off and the User can enter a date.
+>   - By default the toggle is off and you can enter a date.
->   - Upon switching the toggle to on, the User can set a date range for all the days the Practitioner is not working all day.
+>   - Upon switching the toggle to on, you can set a date range for all the days the Practitioner is not working all day.
 > - Date
 >   - When the 'All Day' toggle is off, 1 Date field displays.
 >   - When the 'All Day' toggle is on, 2 Date fields display for a User to set a date range.